More turn to UK food banks as food and fuel bills soar

 Other parts of the world are struggling, too, as inflation bites.
 Europe has seen surging consumer prices, causing sticker shock at the grocery store.
 In the U.S., food banks say rising food and gas prices and overall inflation are intensifying demand for their support, while their labor and distribution costs are climbing and donations are slowing.

 “I suppose it’s the way life is going.
-But it shouldn’t be going so drastically,” said Dave Anderson, one of Donnelly’s regulars.
+But it shouldn’t be going so drastically,” said Dave Anderson, one of Dornelly’s regulars.

 The 62-year-old hasn’t been able to work or take care of himself since he had heart surgery and was left with no electricity or gas at home until volunteers found him.
 The 118 pounds ($145) of benefits he gets every two weeks don’t go far.

-“Me, I’ve not even looked at my bills because I think I’d want to sit there and cry,” Donnelly said.
+“Me, I’ve not even looked at my bills because I think I’d want to sit there and cry,” Dornelly said.
 “I don’t understand why the politicians are allowing this to happen.”

 Things are expected to worsen in coming months.
 The Bank of England predicts inflation could hit 10% by the fall, and its governor, Andrew Bailey, has warned of a “very real income shock” caused by energy prices and an “apocalyptic” rise in food prices due to the war in Ukraine.